francetr/times-2dfilter/Rapport.md

 <center><img src = "./img/convolve/bench_times_convolve.png" width=600> </img></center>

-**Figure X.** Benchmarking of the convolution function implemented in JS.
+**Figure 9.** Benchmarking of the convolution function implemented in JS.
 The processing time increase with the image size as expected.
 The results are very similar to the one measured in our previous study.

 ### 2.2.
 Gaussian Blur